 - Provides Data transfers up to 1900Mbps.

-- Dual-band 802.11AC – utilize 2.4 GHz and 5 GHz bands.
+- Dual-band 802.11AC – utilize 2.4 GHz and 5 GHz, bands.

 This Specific Asus RP-AC1900 connects with several different Ai-Mesh compatible routers, which creates an expansive and seamless Wi-Fi experience.
-It gives Maximum flexibility that suits our needs by using the AC1900 as either an AiMesh Node, access point, media bridge, or a Wi-Fi extender that works perfectly with all routers.
+It gives Maximum flexibility that suits our needs by using the AC1900 as an AiMesh Node, access point, media bridge, or a Wi-Fi extender that works perfectly with all routers.
 The best feature of this Asus Product is Mobile app support that Controls every feature at our fingertips using the Asus Wifi extender app Also the Asus router app for AiMesh networks.
 Mostly Coverage area for Large homes and offices.
-Comes with 3 External Antenna Type.
+Comes with 3 External Antenna Types.

 3, TP-Link AC1750 Universal Dual Band Wifi extender